 Painswick has plenty of historic narrow streets to amble down, and one of the best ways to experience them is on the Painswick Heritage Trail.
 Photos show what Painswick once looked like and notes give you a glimpse into the lives of the people and events in Painswick’s history.

 Make sure you stop on St Mary’s Street where you can see a set of rare 19th-century spectacle stocks.
-Bisley Street has some of the oldest buildings in Painswick, with ‘donkey doors’ built big enough for donkeys to get through with baskets of wool during the wool trade days.
+Bisley Street has some of the oldest buildings in Painswick, some with ‘donkey doors’ built big enough for donkeys to get through with baskets of wool during the wool trade days.

 Painswick Rococo Garden